-This type of ceiling finishes can be quite messy if not done right.
+This type of ceiling finish can be quite messy if not done right.
 It gives fascinating look to the roof with the help of a slap brush which has stiff bristles and a long handle.
-After applying the thin layer of compound and mud on the ceiling, slap the brush onto it at an angle creating random patterns.
+After applying the thin layer of compound and mud to the ceiling, slap the brush onto it at an angle creating random patterns.

 |Very popular||Very risky, can go wrong|

 |Having a long handle, make it convenient to control||Difficult to do on the ceiling|

 13. Rosebud Ceiling Texture

 To decorate a small living room ceiling, a pattern of flowers is a perfect idea.
 The beauty is amplified by the beautiful rose design that blends well with a room of smooth walls.
 You can also get a pattern of any other flower according to your choice.

 |The pattern of petals beautifies a room||Thick mud can ruin the design|

 |Easy to apply||Inconsistent mud creates sharp edges|

 |Choice of selecting any flower’s design|